BillDietrich/linkcheckerhtml/README.md

 ### To-Do list
 * Test on many real web pages.
 * Change to use uri-js module to parse URIs ?
+* Change settings to use pull-downs: error, warn, info, success
 * Find URL-click extension that makes human-checking easy.
 * Get rid of: "href" or "src" has to be first attribute in the tag.
 * Multi-line tag silently ignored.